Wednesday, June 26, 2019

 | 12:00 PM|| Conference Adjourns|

 Every medical group manager can reinvent their practices and procedures.
-This is a personally challenging and value-changing presentation that makes reinvention easy.
-Change is happening: Just as the Kindle has changed publishing, WebMD is changing patient interaction, Netflix is changing home movie rental, and the iPod changed personal music!
+Change is happening!
+Just as the Kindle has changed publishing, WebMD is changing patient interaction.
 With the sweeping changes coming out of our nation’s capital, changes are coming to health care in ways we have never prepared for.
-Our business is even more determined by the need or want that is satisfied when the patient “values” our medical services.
+Our business is even more determined by the needs or wants that are satisfied when the patient “values” our medical services.
 Answer questions and hear stories about companies and organizations who reinvented themselves to meet the challenges of medical practice today.

 Key questions/talking points: